How to check your sources… Campfire’s stance on sourcing…

 WHAT ABOUT SINGULAR ERRORS?

 We have always believed that all curricula, books, historical references, and more will have errors.
 That includes our own.
 It happens.
 The difference to ask yourself, if you ever feel concerned, is this: “Is this a single error because it was a typo or an accidental misunderstanding?”
-OR, “Are there multiple errors in content as a result of a bigger issue?”
+OR, “Are there multiple errors in content as a result of a bigger sourcing issue?”

 BUT MY PUBLIC SCHOOL TAUGHT ME INCORRECT THINGS, TOO!
+WE HEAR THIS FROM PARENTS WHO SAY SOURCING ISN’T IMPORTANT.
+OUR RESPONSE:

 1) It’s going to happen.
 That doesn’t mean one should embrace inaccuracies, just because someone else did it before.